Juules32/FusionForge/README.md

 - Executables can be found [here](https://github.com/Juules32/fusion-forge/releases).

-- If you want to make suggestions or inspect the code yourself, open the `project.godot` file.
+- If you want to make suggestions or inspect the code yourself, open the `project.godot` file in Godot Engine.

 ### Project Structure
 - `project/` is for the godot project itself.